20193793/school-notes/Selected Topics Lecture 6.md

 Attackers use worm payload to install backdoors which turn infected computers into zombies and creates botnets

 ## Worms VS Trojan
-Worm replicate on its own and doesn't attack itself to any programs Worms spreads through infected networks but a virus can't
+Worm replicate on its own and doesn't attach itself to any programs Worms spreads through infected networks but a virus can't

 # Malware Analysis